originally posted on Concept Hub

 Step 2 – Communication Channels: Which message is best tailored for which communication channel?
 Should you send a postcard or a handwritten letter or do you have an idea for a compelling video?
 Should the video be online, DVD, Cable or network television?
 Is your message one that requires a long-term commitment?
 If so should it be delivered via podcast or a blog?
 Would email or text messages be appreciated by your audience?

 Step 3 – Time and Fund Management: Which segment of your audience is most likely to respond the way you would like them to?
 Which messages would best resonate with them?
 Which communication channels lead directly to them?
 Which messages are tailored to those communication channels?
 What is the best way to capture relevant metrics and create an efficient feedback loop?

-Step 4 – Creating a Ripple Effect: Remember the reason why Oprah is where we all want to be is because when she is influenced she influences hundreds of thousands of others.
-How can we create a similar ripple affect?
+Step 4 – Creating a Ripple Effect: Remember the reason why Oprah is where we all want to be is that when she is influenced she influences hundreds of thousands of others.
+How can we create a similar ripple effect?
 Consider how the people in your primary group are connected to those in your secondary group?
 How do the two groups relate to each other?
 What would motivate the primary group to pass your message on to the secondary group?
-Have you empowered the people in the primary group to pass a concise message on to those in the secondary group?
-How can we track the ripple affect?
+Have you empowered the people in the primary group to pass a concise message on to those in the second group?
+How can we track the ripple effect?

 The most important part of getting your message to rise above the noise is to keep talking.
 Don’t develop tunnel vision just because one message or one communication channel seems to work.
 Our attention is constantly being scattered throughout the information landscape and we tend to respond to what is in front of us at the moment.
 Say your message, then say it again – either with a different twist or through a different channel.
 Then say it again.
 Once you have others talking, join their conversation and tailor your message to what has resonated with them.
 Listen to what they are saying and then say it again.